wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 ```

 :::caution Specifying Org
-If your account is a member of more than one organization on Fly.io, you will need to specify under which one do you want to execute the command.
-To do that, provide additional `--org <org-slug>` option.
-You can find our the names(slugs) of your organizations by running `fly orgs list`.
+If your account is a member of more than one organization on Fly.io, you will need to specify under which one you want to execute the command.
+To do that, provide an additional `--org <org-slug>` option.
+You can find out the names(slugs) of your organizations by running `fly orgs list`.
 :::

 <small>